-During the second boom period from 1919-1927, most of the activity was centred at Pancake Lake.
-The Crown Reserve Mine had established a small town site for its employees that included a bunkhouse, cookery, a number of homes, and a baseball field.
-The Associated property followed suit by building a bunkhouse and a few homes.
+During the 1920s, the Crown Reserve Mine established a small townsite for its employees.
+It included a bunkhouse, cookery and a number of homes.
+For recreation, they added a baseball field.
+The Associated mine followed suit with a bunkhouse and a few homes.

 Just north of the Crown Reserve property, Dr. J.F.
 Edis laid out another townsite.
 They were extremely fortunate in having the Temiskaming & Northern Ontario Railway (later Ontario Northlands) build a branch line from Swastika to Rouyn, Quebec that ran right through the town.
 By then the community included a two-storey hotel, large general store, post office and a number of other commercial businesses.

 The railway added a station, siding and section village.
 Twenty more homes then sprang up.
 One major industry, the Canadian Explosives Company, opened a powder magazine and depot on the siding to supply dynamite to the nearby mines.